rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

   build files are.
 Basically, they define which libraries and Scala version your project uses.
 - By convention, source code in Scala projects resides in the directory `src/main/scala` (there could be other locations, for example `src/test/scala` for unit test source code, or `src/main/java` if you mix with Java source code, etc.)
 - By another convention, we use packages for code, which are nested namespaces.
-That avoid clashes when multiple projects and libraries would otherwise use the same names for classes and objects.
+That avoids clashes when multiple projects and libraries would otherwise use the same names for classes and objects.
 Following Java's tradition, packages are broken up into 'reverse URL components', so for example all my projects begin with package `de.sciss`, typically followed by further components clarifying the project, in this case `soundprocesses.tutorial`.
 You don't have to follow this pattern,